julian-matthews/information-availability-risk/README.md

 ## What did you find?

-Across three experiments (n=71), we found that non-instrumental information availability has a striking affect on behaviour-increasing the propensity to gamble.
+Across three experiments (n=71), we found that information availability has a striking affect on behaviour; **the opportunity to receive non-instrumental information increases the propensity to gamble**.
+However, it does not do so in a simple, linear fashion.
+We used computational modeling to demonstrate that choices were driven by anticipatory utility.
+When information might provide a definitive outcome participants were more inclined to gamble.
+However, when only partial information was available, participants were more inclined to reject the gamble (even less than a condition were no information was available at all, a speculative effect of **information avoidance**).

 ![results]